-Oxytocin nose sprays also have been considered for use in treating autism, a neurological disorder marked by struggles with social functioning.
-Research published in 2017 in the journal PNAS shows that increased levels of oxytocin in children with autism can improve their social abilities.
+Oxytocin nose sprays also have been considered for use in treating autism, a neurological disorder marked by struggles with social functioning, Live Science previously reported.
+Research published in 2017 in the journal PNAS shows that increased levels of oxytocin in children with autism could improve their social abilities.

 Use of oxytocin sprays outside of a medical context is far murkier, however.
 The sprays sold online without a prescription promise stress relief and social ease.
 In 2019, they were approved by the Food and Drug Administration (FDA), specifically for treatment-resistant depression.
 For other treatments, little is known about the sprays' efficacy and side effects.

 There are no long-term studies on the side effects of the legitimate oxytocin sprays used in hormone research; most studies give people one dose of the hormone only.
 Pitocin, a synthetic version of oxytocin given intravenously to stimulate labor, according to Healthline.
 This can prevent complications in overdue births, but also holds risks such as infection and overstimulation of the uterus.